QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

     \end{bmatrix}

-then we recover the  one-period  payoffs :eq:`rgame1` for the two firms in the duopoly model
+then we recover the  one-period  payoffs :eq:`rgame1` for the two firms in the duopoly model.

 The law of motion for the state :math:`x_t` is :math:`x_{t+1} = A x_t + B_1 u_{1t} + B_2 u_{2t}` where